huyuzhao13/Getting-and-cleaning-data-project/CodeBook.md

 6. Change value of "activities" into the acutall activity names instead of integers.
 7. Use descriptive names to name the different measurements (variables).
 8. Create a second, independent tidy data set called "tidy_data" with the average of each measurement for each subject and each activity done by that subject.
-9. Write the "tidy_data" into the "tidy data.csv" file.
+9. Write the "tidy_data" into the "tidy data.txt" file.

-Explanation of the variables in the "tidy data.csv" file.
+Explanation of the variables in the "tidy data.txt" file.
 subject: subject number
         1..30 .number assigned to each person (subject) who volunteered for the measurements.
 activities: activity